okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 Third party sites can be very useful.
 The main reason for this is that they have already pooled together a community of interested people and other sets of data.
-When your data is part of these platforms, a a type of positive compound interest is created.
+When your data is part of these platforms, a type of positive compound interest is created.

 Wholesale data platforms already provide the infrastructure which can